jonnywilliamson/laragram/README.md

  - A **running** [telegram-cli](https://github.com/vysheng/tg/) listening on a unix-socket (`-S`) or a port (`-P`).
 Needs to be configured already (phone-number, etc.).
  - php >= 5.4.0
  - curl installed
+ - json flag added to the telegram daemon startup command

 Installing Telegram-cli
 -----------------------